Kanaries/Rath/README.md

 ```

 ## How does it work
-The working process are visualized in notebook board in the application.
+The working process are visualized in notebook board in the application. *** Main process of the algorithm is shown in the `notebook` board. ***

 ![](https://cdn.nlark.com/yuque/0/2019/png/171008/1570692438037-b2ce208d-bd1d-4b38-be27-9251bbb171d2.png)

 ### Univariate summary
 For the first step, visual-insights analyze all the fields in the dataset independently.
 It gets the fields' distributions and calculate its entropy.
 Besides, it will define a semantic type (`quantitative`, `ordinal`, `temporal`, `nominal`) for each field.
+More details of the field will be displayed when hover your mouse on the fields.

 ![](https://cdn.nlark.com/yuque/0/2019/jpeg/171008/1570614609678-33d5f2c1-e51e-4bcd-8343-271a041f7519.jpeg)